Hunt’s is a church in mission.

 Casserole Ministry – This mission delivers frozen, home-cooked casseroles to an HIV-AIDS outpatient treatment center, a charter elementary/middle school in an impoverished area of Baltimore, a women’s recovery transitional housing program, and a residence for men recovering from substance abuse.
 Click here to see this mission in progress

-Children We Sponsor Abroad – Hunt’s Church sponsors three children through the Child Fund International organization – one each from Uganda, The Philippines, and India – and two children through the Unbound organization – one each from Peru and Guatemala.
+Children We Sponsor Abroad – Hunt’s Church sponsors two children through the Child Fund International organization – one each from The Philippines and India – and three children through the Unbound organization – one each from Peru, Honduras, and Guatemala.
 Click here for more information including addresses.

 Christmas Present Project – The Hunt’s Middle High youth group coordinates the collection and delivery of shoeboxes filled with gifts to every child at several elementary schools in impoverished areas of Baltimore City.